michaelspriggs/ray-integration/README.md

 # Ray on LSF
-Ray provides a simple, universal API for building distributed applications, read more about ray [here](https://docs.ray.io/en/master/index.html).
+Ray provides a simple, universal API for building distributed applications, read more about Ray [here](https://docs.ray.io/en/master/index.html).
 This repository demonstrates how to deploy Ray on LSF to run AI workloads.

 ## Configuring Conda